GSA/digitalgov.gov/content/news/2024/11/2024-11-26-navigating-digital-acquisitions.md

 ---
-source: ""
 date: 2024-11-26 00:00:00 -0500
-title: Navigating digital acquisitions
+title: "Navigating digital acquisitions"
-deck: How to adopt an agile approach for modernizing websites
+deck: "How to adopt an agile approach for modernizing websites"
-summary: Learn the best practices for agile acquisitions—from building and buying solutions, to overcoming common roadblocks.
+summary: "Learn the best practices for agile acquisitions—from building and buying solutions, to overcoming common roadblocks."

+# See all authors at https://digital.gov/authors
+authors:
+  - frances-carden
+  - ashley-owens

 # See all topics at https://digital.gov/topics
 topics:
   - application-programming-interface